Broadcast and play with locals

 Sadistic Sacrament: this is a 3-mana spell only virtually: it is difficult to have on turn 3; something like 4 or 5 mana is more indicative of the real cost - which is obviously prohibitive, and shifting to a more supportive mana base is not worth it given the alternatives.
 If in need of this effect against a single card, milling and then casting Surgical Extraction is all accounted for more reliable and faster.

 Lazav, Dimir Mastermind: it is indeed a unique card, that theoretically can do a great job at solving one of our most frightening issue: combating Emrakul, the Aeons Torn-deck.
-However, once you manage to exile Emrakul, the Aeons Torn, those deck are quite easy to beat, so that there is not a great difference between games when Lazav, Dimir Mastermind becomes a Emrakul, the Aeons Torn and games when you exile Emrakul, the Aeons Torn early/inevitably.
-So the game, as usual in these cases, revolves around resolving your answer to Emrakul, the Aeons Torn, and unfortunately Lazav, Dimir Mastermind is very bad at allowing you to do that: against Jeskai Nahiri, the Harbinger, at 4 mana it is very susceptible to counterspells (any other graveyard-hate at least cost less), and against Boros Prison its super-specific mana requirements make it impossible to cast it against Blood Moon and it does nothing against their Leyline of Sanctity or other hate-pieces.
+However, once you manage to exile Emrakul, the Aeons Torn, those deck are quite easy to beat, so that there is not a great difference between games when Lazav, Dimir Mastermind becomes an Emrakul, the Aeons Torn and games when you exile Emrakul, the Aeons Torn early/inevitably.
+So the game, as usual in these cases, revolves around resolving your answer to Emrakul, the Aeons Torn, and unfortunately Lazav, Dimir Mastermind is very bad at allowing you to do that: against Through the Breach, at 4 mana it is very susceptible to counterspells (any other graveyard-hate at least cost less), and against Boros Prison its super-specific mana requirements make it impossible to cast it against Blood Moon - and it doesn't even do anything against their Leyline of Sanctity or other hate-pieces.
 Against Tarmogoyf-decks: Lazav, Dimir Mastermind would be a very late and difficult-to-cast and very-conditional blocker, and would achieve its utility-condition (milling a Tarmogoyf with Lazav, Dimir Mastermind in play) only when you would already be on the winning path (making it quite unnecessary); and it still dies to Liliana of the Veil, so that it could not block indefinitely: even when becoming a Tarmogoyf, it is a Tarmogoyf with a timer on its head.
 So Lazav, Dimir Mastermind unfortunately fits nowhere in any Mill strategy.

 Wight of Precinct Six: it would be big only if your opponent plays many creatures, and in that case it would be useless both at defending your life total and attacking through that many blockers.
 This is a poor card.

 Spellskite: if you have some free slots in your sideboard, this is meant to be an ace against any Infect-like deck; it is also good against Aura, so that you can keep a starting hand without enchantment-removals for Leyline of Sanctity if you see this because it buys a lot of time (if not winning the game by itself).
-However, Spellskite does nothing against Lantern or Ad Nauseam (which sport Leyline of Sanctity from the side), so that it couldn't fully complement your enchantment-removal suite.
+However, Spellskite does nothing against Lantern or Ad Nauseam (which sport Leyline of Sanctity and/or Witchbane Orb), so that it couldn't fully complement your enchantment-removal suite.
 It has (hopefully) marginal utility against Burn.
 A shame that vs Infect and Burn, the decks it should hose, it is not so useful: too many removals in the first case (as I'll argue, we cannot afford to back it up), too little utility in the second one.
 In fact, Infect has plenty of ways to deal with it: Nature's Claim which Infect can even side-in regardless (not recommended though) because of our high artifact count (especially if we play Shriekhorn), and Dismember and Twisted Image which Infect could again side-in regardless (not recommended though) because of Hedron Crab and possible Spellskites.

 Gifted Aetherborn: same as the previous, only a little harder to cast (maybe too difficult against Burn) and probably a (bad) side-in against decks like Jund.